 These coffee bean cookies are a coffee lover's dream snacking cookie!
-Combines just the right amount of coffee flavor with a little cacao powder, their mocha flavor pairs so beautifully with maple syrup.
+Combines just the right amount of coffee flavor with a little cacao powder and is sweetened with maple syrup.
+They have such a delicious mocha flavor!
 Also, they are healthy and completely egg-free, gluten-free and made without refined sugar.
 They look amazing, are fun to make...and fun to eat!

-I have a super fun recipe for all the coffee lovers!
-Coffee Bean Cookies!
+I have a super fun recipe for all coffee lovers: Coffee Bean Cookies!

-Classic coffee bean cookies are made using butter (so much butter!), refined sugar and an egg yolk.
+Classic coffee bean cookies are usually made using a lot of butter, refined sugar and egg yolk.
 That combination provides a texture that's super soft with a melt-in-your-mouth feeling.

 Nothing complicated: the batter will be thick and sticky, plus they contain only a tiny amount of baking powder.
 Just enough to help them puff a little and give them rounder edges, but not that much so they remain about the same shape they had pre-cooking.